sarietta/theoputer-blog/content/posts/daughter-board.md

 ### Instruction and Control

-This one is a douzy (spelling?).
+This one is a doozy (spelling?).
 It's by far the most complex section of the Theoputer save for maybe the daughter board itself.
 There are several posts about this section, which is actually one of the three remaining plug-in boards to the daughter board.
 Start off on the